aashrey1234/ICDesign/README.md

 "vivado -mode batch -source tcl_add.tcl"

-tcl_add.tcl file is provided in the code section.
+manual/auto_add.tcl files are provided in the code section.

 To run the modules in the project, run this command: